masagrator/PortalNXSideLoader/README.md

 Nintendo Switch plugin for Portal 1 and 2 that allows to load files outside of game.zip, so no more repacking and sending huge archives every time you want to change something.

 # Installation
-You must have 1.0.0 version of Portal 2 and version 1.0.2 of Portal
+You must have 1.0.3 version of Portal 2 and version 1.0.2 or 1.0.3 of Portal

 From releases download:
 - for Portal 1: